-The City Council moved forward with this project in cooperation with the University of Oklahoma for many reasons: that the current zoning regulations were not adequately handling the growing, modern demand for infill development in Norman's Center City area; there was significant community disagreement about market-driven proposals for infill developments; the professional charrette process was the best technique available to articulate community-supported vision; and building community support for a vision followed by development of land use regulations that allows the achievement of the vision will provide both community and investors' confidence.
+The City Council moved forward with this project in cooperation with the University of Oklahoma for several reasons: the current zoning regulations were not adequately handling the growing, modern infill development in Norman's Center City area and there was significant community disagreement about market-driven proposals for infill developments. charrette was the best technique available professional process to articulate community-supported vision and building community support for a vision followed by a development of land use regulations.
 The results of the Charrette process became the foundation for the future of the Center City area, Center City Form Based Code (CCFBC).